jaxio/jaxio.github.com/documentation/celerio/convention.md

 <a name="conventions-pk-other"></a>
 ### Other Primary Keys

-For primary key that are `char(x)` where x is different from 32, Celerio map the column with an `assigned` generator, which means you must provide manually the primary key value.
+For primary key that are `char(x)` where x is different from 32 or 36, Celerio map the column with an `assigned` generator, which means you must provide manually the primary key value.